 Don’t shy away from these confounding experiences.
-Instead find and learn from the lessons within them.
+Instead, find and learn from the lessons within them.
 There are many learnings you can receive from travel and the short-lived confusion it can create.

 Here are 4 times travel dumbfounded me and created a learning opportunity:

 1.)
-Learned Basic Expressions
+Learn Basic Expressions

 Language barriers can definitely appear when travelling.
 Sure lots of people speak English across the globe, but it isn’t a given.
 Expecting people in a foreign country to know how to speak in English is a bit entitled and not very culturally sensitive.

 When I travelled to the African country of Zambia there were countless dialectics.
-I was often lost and confused with the confluence of languages spoken in public places.
+I was often lost with the confluence of languages spoken in public places.
 I realized I wasn’t going to learn the languages outright but I could learn basic expressions to show good will and a desire to be a part of the community.

 I made sure to learn greetings and salutations as well as simple questions.
 It went a long way in my interactions with people in shops, restaurants and on public transit.

 2.)
-Learned to Ask for Help
+Learn to Ask for Help

 Problem-solving is a big part of travel.
 You have to familiarize yourself with brand new places that are totally foreign to you.
 A blank slate.
-That means navigating public transit or train station, finding your hotel or that famous landmark are all puzzles to be solved but you don’t need to do it alone.
+That means navigating public transit or train station and finding your hotel or that famous landmark are all puzzles to be solved but you don’t need to do it alone.